 Time and place: Decide on a specific location for specific things.
 For example, I conduct my morning quiet time at my desk, not at my workstation, or on the coffee table.
 Connecting certain types of work with certain environments helps us do the work.
 We tell ourselves, this is where I do this thing, and that’s what I’m going to do while I’m here.
 For some, that can be a Starbucks, for others, it’s the back patio at home, for others, it’s a library.
 There are certain things I do on my desktop and nowhere else.

 Time is also crucial.
-You need to dedicate a block of time just for that specific work.
+You should dedicate a block of time just for that specific work.
 When will you start working and when will you stop and move on to something else?
 Having definite start and stop times places boundaries around your work session, and enables you to prevent interruptions.
 I share about time blocking here.
 When I write in bits and pieces, it takes me far longer to create a blog post than when I have a set time each week.
 The same is true with my illustration work.
 If you follow me on Instagram, you’ll notice that it takes me a few weeks to create a painting.
 Because of design projects and teaching schedules, I don’t often have even a full day to dedicate just to painting.

 Methods: How will you work?
 Will you accept phone calls and text messages?
 Will you allow people to interrupt you?
 Will you work in silence or have some background noise going on?
 Often when I’m designing, I listen to music or a podcast.
 When I’m painting, I may have the TV on.
 When I’m writing, dealing with deep thought or developing strategies, I prefer silence.

 And, what milestone will be your stopping point for that work session?
 Will it be a certain number of concepts, pages or words?
 Will it be a specific time?
 You should decide this before going in so that it is not arbitrary, and you don’t need to figure it out while you’re in your deep work mode.